voxel51/fiftyone/docs/source/integrations/cvat.rst

 annotation run.
 See :ref:`this section <cvat-restricting-edits>` for more information about the available options.

-For example, suppose you have an existing `objects` field that contains detections of various types of objects and you would like to add new `type` and `occluded` attributes to all vehicles in this field while also strictly enforcing that no objects can be added, deleted, or have their bounding boxes modified.
+For example, suppose you have an existing `ground_truth` field that contains objects of various types and you would like to add new `sex` and `age` attributes to all people in this field while also strictly enforcing that no objects can be added, deleted, or have their bounding boxes modified.
 You can configure an annotation run for this as follows:

 .. code:: python
     :linenos: